w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > “The fundamental laws of physics do not describe true facts about reality.
 Rendered as descriptions of facts, they are false; amended to be true, they lose... explanatory force.”[^2]

-Is the reductionist mode of (re)presentation best taken as epistemological tool or ontological truth?
 Ought biological research programs close ranks, as many did[^3] and some continue to do, around the idea that biology is strictly reducible to its substrata?
-Or should we attempt to coax useful predictions from any ground fertile enough to offer them?
+Or should we try to coax useful predictions from any ground fertile enough to offer them?

-Without doubt some measure of physicalism remains indispensable.
+Without doubt some measure of physicalism is indispensable.
 Deacon reminds:

 > “...although the abstract logic of natural selection may be multiply realizable, selection is dependent upon substrate properties and how they influence form generation.”[^4]

-A healthy respect for the more obvious qualities of everyday objects in Euclidean 3-space — continuity, smoothness, volume exclusion — must underly morphological models.
+A healthy respect for the obvious qualities of everyday objects in Euclidean 3-space — continuity, smoothness, volume exclusion — must underly morphological models.
 And Turing[^5] and Wolpert[^6] established half a century ago that chemical processes — reaction-diffusion systems and morphogen gradients, respectively — explain a number of developmental patterns.
-But no modern molecular biologist denies that the graph, despite its abstract nature, aids the study of transcriptional gene regulation.
+But the modern molecular biologist reaches for the graph, despite (or due to) its abstract nature, to represent gene regulation.
 Physicists admit that we do not live in Newton’s universe.
 Matter manifests just one fragment of the kaleidoscope of causality.

 Downward causation, to Heylighen, occurs when

 > "the higher level exerts its influence downward to the lower level [and] is to be contrasted with... reductionism, where the behavior of the whole is fully determined by the behavior of the parts."[^7]